Status

 The remainder of labor care will be at the discretion of the clinical team.
 Prior to hospital discharge, demographic and clinical data from each participant and their infant will be obtained via chart review.

-We are planning for the trial to take place at three institutions.
-Our primary site will be ChristianaCare Health System.
+The primary site for the trial will be ChristianaCare Health System.

 Enrollment